stevenc-stb/spdx-3-model/model/Core/Properties/assignedByAgent.md

 ## Summary

-assignedByAgent identifies the entity that grants or assigns the role to the target element.
+assignedByAgent identifies the agent that grants or assigns the role to the target element.

 ## Description

-assignedByAgent is an property that specifies the authority or entity responsible for assigning the givenRole to the target element.
+assignedByAgent is an property that specifies the agent responsible for assigning the givenRole to the target element.
 This property tracks who assigned the role, providing accountability and traceability for role assignments.

 ## Metadata